Diamond Rubber Company

 The Diamond Rubber Company was a manufacturer of vehicle tires and other rubber products at the end of the 19th, and into the early 20th century in the United States.

-The Diamond Rubber Company was incorporated in March of 1894 in Akron, Ohio by the owner of the Diamond Match Company, O.C.
+The Diamond Rubber Company was incorporated in March 1894 in Akron, Ohio by the owner of the Diamond Match Company, O.C.
 Barber.
 Barber had moved the match company plant to his adjacent self-named planned town of Barberton, Ohio in order to boost the town's economy which had taken a hit during the Panic of 1893.
 He decided to use the abandoned Diamond Match Company facility in Akron for his new rubber products factory.

 The Diamond Rubber Company was located in the southwestern part of Akron, adjacent to the Ohio and Erie Canal, on the southwest side of Falor Street.
 The B.F.
 Goodrich plant was located across the street, on the northeast side of Falor.
 Today, Falor Street is named West Falor Street.

-Some later sources have the company founded as the Sherbondy Rubber Company in 1893 or 1894 with its name changing to Diamond Rubber Company in 1896.
-But no such listing is found for Sherbondy Rubber Company in the Akron city directories for those years, or any years.
+Some later sources have the company founded as the Sherbondy Rubber Company in 1893 or 1894 with its name changed to Diamond Rubber Company in 1896.
+But no such listing has been found for Sherbondy Rubber Company in the Akron city directories for those years, or any years.
 Instead, it is the Diamond Rubber Company that first appears in the 1894 Akron city directory, which also includes the information that it was incorporated in March of that year.

 However, according to the publication The Growth of an Ideal, Embracing the History of the Goodrich Company, and the Economy of Factory and Branch Organization and Operation, by the B.F.
 Goodrich Company in 1918 (part of the Goodrich Employees Reading Course), "The removal of the Diamond Match Company to Barberton left vacant the buildings occupied in Akron, and in 1894, Mr. Ohio C. Barber, then President of the Diamond Match Company, with his associates incorporated the Sherbondy Rubber Company, whose home was to be the discarded plant of the match company...".